k1mk8/CoverDetectionHub/README.md

 3. Injected Abracadabra
 A synthetic dataset where a portion of “Abracadabra” by Steve Miller Band is injected into other audio samples, as described in [Batlle-Roca et al.](https://arxiv.org/pdf/2407.14364).

-**Note: The actual training of ByteCover, CoverHunter, and Lyricover was performed on SHS100k, using a university server with GPU machines.
+**Note: The actual training of ByteCover, CoverHunter, Remove and Lyricover was performed on SHS100k, using a university server with GPU machines.
 The Covers80-related datasets are primarily for testing and demonstration.**

 ### Training dataset

 As described in this document, we decided mainly to use SHS100k dataset for training.
 We based on metadata [file](https://github.com/Orfium/bytecover/blob/master/data/interim/shs100k.csv) from [bytecover](https://github.com/Orfium/bytecover) repository.

 The dataset is organised into 9998 cliques (groups of different performances of a single sample; we consider all performances from one particular clique to be each other's cover).
 Each clique contains several samples.
 Additionally, there is provided the title of a song, its **YouTube video ID** and SecondHandSongs ID.
-We managed to obtain approximately 78k samples, whose size was **~270GB**.
+We managed to obtain approximately 78k samples, whose size was **~300GB** (Some were deleted, approx ~30GB).

 For further processing, the main identification of each individual sample is its **YouTube video ID**.